aws/aws-cdk/packages/aws-cdk-docs/src/cloudformation.rst

 Under the hood, these constructs are implemented using CloudFormation resources, which are available under the **cloudformation** namespace of each library.
-For example, the :py:class:`@aws-cdk/aws-s3.Bucket` construct uses the :py:class:`@aws-cdk/aws-s3.cloudformation/BucketResource` resource (as well as other resources, depending on what bucket APIs are used).
+For example, the :py:class:`@aws-cdk/aws-s3.Bucket` construct uses the :py:class:`@aws-cdk/aws-s3.cloudformation.BucketResource` resource (as well as other resources, depending on what bucket APIs are used).

 .. important::

   Generally, when building CDK apps, you shouldn't need to interact CloudFormation directly.
-However, there might be advanced use cases and migration scenarios where this might be desirable.
+However, there might be advanced use cases and migration scenarios where this might be required.
 We are also aware that there might be gaps in capabilities in the AWS Construct Library over time.

 CloudFormation Resources